We asked thousands of people, "What would you improve in your life if you could?"

-With this in mind, we recommend a book each month to help readers develop in one of these three core areas.
-Your challenge is to read the book we recommend each month.
+With this in mind, we recommend books to help our readers develop in each of these core areas.
+Your challenge is to read at least one of the books we recommend each month.
 Think you can keep up?

 Successful People Read

 Warren Buffett, one of the wealthiest individuals in the world, is well known for spending up to 80% of his day reading.
 In fact, when Warren was once asked about the key to success, he pointed to a stack of nearby books and said, “Read 500 pages like this every day.
 That’s how knowledge works.
 It builds up, like compound interest.
 All of you can do it, but I guarantee not many of you will do it.”

 “Read 500 pages like this every day.
 That’s how knowledge works.
 It builds up, like compound interest.
 All of you can do it, but I guarantee not many of you will do it.” -Warren Buffett